Whatsapp Icon

 What Causes Skin Cancer?

-Excessive exposure to ultraviolet (UV) radiation from the sun or from tanning beds is the primary cause of skin cancer.
-Other factors include having a fair complexion, family history of skin cancer, and exposure to toxic substances.
+Excessive exposure to ultraviolet (UV) radiation from the sun or tanning beds is the primary cause of skin cancer.
+Other factors include having a fair complexion, a family history of skin cancer, and exposure to toxic substances.

 How Can I Detect Skin Cancer Early?